KhuldoonIbm/installing-on-premises-stepzen_OpenShift/README.md

       minReplicas: 1
       maxReplicas: 5
       targetCPUUtilizationPercentage: 80
+  enableLocalhost: true
+  enableProtectNetworkIp: false
 ```
+> [!NOTE] Be sure "enableLocalhost" and "enableProtectNetworkIp" are added to yaml file.

 # 8- Configure API Connect Essentials by applying the CR.
 Apply the CR by running the following command (for OpenShift, replace kubectl with oc):